Industrial Automation Services

 We’ll tell you honestly if a simpler HMI solution will accomplish what you need.
 The goal is the right architecture for your operation, not the most sophisticated one.

-PLC and HMI programming services at AMS begin the same way every project does: with a thorough understanding of the machine, the environment, and who will be responsible for maintaining the system after commissioning.
+Our PLC programming services begin the same way every project does: with a thorough understanding of the machine, the environment, and who will be responsible for maintaining the system after commissioning.

 We don’t start writing logic until we understand the tolerance and duty cycle requirements.
 We don’t design HMI screens until we’ve talked to the people who will use them.
 And we don’t consider a project complete until the documentation is in place and the handoff is done properly.